-This book explores the use of tort laws in Bangladesh, outlining critical studies and cases on key concepts such as nuisance, negligence, and liability.
+This book explores the use of tort laws in Bangladesh, outlining critical studies and cases on key concepts such as nuisance, international torts, negligence, and liability.

-Drawing from case studies from the UK, USA, Canada, Australia, and India, the volume comparatively analyses various aspects of tort laws including its efficacy, issues of determination and monetary considerations.
-It scrutinizes academic literature and prominent cases such as Bangladesh Beverage Industries Ltd v Rowshan Akhter and Children Charity Bangladesh Foundation v Government of Bangladesh among others to examine the objective and use of tort laws in Bangladesh.
-It also explores fundamental misconceptions related to the use of torts, protection of public and private rights, formalization of tort cases in courts, the types of legal remedies for injuries and more.
+Drawing from case studies in the UK, USA, Canada, Australia, and India, the volume comparatively analyses various aspects of tort law including its efficacy, issues of determination and monetary considerations.
+It scrutinizes academic literature and prominent cases such as Bangladesh Beverage Industries Ltd v Rowshan Akhter and Children Charity Bangladesh Foundation v Government of Bangladesh among others to examine the objective and use of tort law in Bangladesh.
+It also explores fundamental misconceptions related to the use of torts, protection of public and private rights, formalization of tort cases in courts, types of legal remedies for injuries, and more.

 Lucid and topical, this book will be an essential read for scholars of law, tort law, constitutional law, civil and criminal law as well as for legal professionals especially those concerned with Bangladesh.